moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

   person = 'Doe'
   ```

+// DM: todoMM: make a tech vocab entry for API
+// DM: todoMM: make a JS vocab entry for "Web API"

 ## nodejs

 Node.js is a back-end JavaScript runtime environment, runs on the V8 JavaScript Engine, and executes JavaScript code outside a web browser.

 ## NodeJS vs JavaScript

-- NodeJS is a javascript runtime environment that runs on the server, but
+- NodeJS is a javascript runtime environment that runs on the server
-- JavaScript is program language that runs on the browser.
+- JavaScript runs in the browser.

-## when edit an api, are you writing NodeJS or JavaScript?
+## when edit an API endpoint, are you writing NodeJS or JavaScript?

-As A web API is an application programming interface (API) for either a web server or a web browser.
-It means, you are writing both NodeJS and JavaScript.
+Both.
+An API endpoint is written in NodeJS (which is server-side JavaScript)

 ## argument object